Sermon for the First Sunday of Advent

 a light we receive and carry, even when we do not fully understand it.

-and I recently stumbled across a 400-year-old theory that intrigued me, and I will share it with you.
+And I recently stumbled across a 400-year-old theory that intrigued me, I would like to share it with you.

 Pascal’s Wager